marekhudyma/marekhudyma.github.io/_posts/2019-05-01-java-unsigned-integer.md

 binary representation = 1110111001101011001010000000000
 unsigned decimal representation = 2000000000
 ```
-In this example, we were able to divide 4 billion by 2 in a correct way.
+In this example, we were able to divide 4 billion by 2 in the correct way.

 # Alternative solutions
 If we do not want to use JDK, [Guava library](https://github.com/google/guava) provides [UnsignedInts](https://guava.dev/releases/31.0-jre/api/docs/com/google/common/primitives/UnsignedInts.html) a wrapper class.